stanford-cs248/Cardinal3D/docs/pathtracer/bounding_volume_hierarchy.md

 ## Step 2: Ray-BVH Intersection

 Implement the ray-BVH intersection routine `Trace BVH<Primitive>::hit(const Ray& ray)`.
 You may wish to consider the node visit order optimizations we discussed in class.
 Once complete, your renderer should be able to render all of the test scenes in a reasonable amount of time.
+Please refer to the in-code comments for a more detailed description of how to construct your BVH.

 ## Visualization